microsoft/mu_basecore/UnitTestFrameworkPkg/ReadMe.md

 ### Debugging the Framework Itself

-While most of the tests that are produced by the UnitTestFramework are easy to step through in a debugger, the Framework itself consumes code (mostly Cmocka) that sets its own build flags.
+While most of the tests that are produced by the UnitTestFrameworkPkg are easy to step through in a debugger, the Framework itself consumes code (mostly Cmocka) that sets its own build flags.
 These flags cause parts of the Framework to not export symbols and captures exceptions, and as such are harder to debug.
 We have provided a Stuart parameter to force symbolic debugging to be enabled.